marc7666/Practical_cases_CTPS/README.md

 # Practical cases of computational tools for problem solving

-In this repository I'm sharing the solutions of the exercises of the different practical cases.
+In this repository I'm sharing the solutions for the exercises of the different practical cases.

-Throughout the course I'm going to update the repository.